What the **** does the music industry have to do to catch a break with you people?

 Happy campers at Meet Me In The Cross, a Keep Sydney Open festival - by Scott Bruce

-We acknowledge our industry’s drug culture is dangerous, and try to take proactive steps to increase safety like introducing festival drug testing capabilities already proven to be effective overseas, but the government thwarts our attempts at harm minimisation every step of the way, believing it’s safer for police to apprehend approximately 3% of the total amount of drug takers at an event than for its attendees to have the means to test their substances for life-threatening unexpected contents.
+We acknowledge our industry’s drug culture is dangerous, and try to take proactive steps to increase safety like introducing festival drug testing capabilities already proven to be effective overseas, but the government thwarts our attempts at harm minimisation every step of the way, believing it’s safer for police to apprehend approximately 3% of the total number of drug takers at an event than for its attendees to have the means to test their substances for life-threatening unexpected contents.

 Club owners employ on-site paramedics to assist patrons with everything from blister bandaids to the dreaded overdose, but instead of approval the club receives a front page spread on The Daily Telegraph attacking it, using a responsible decision and out of context statistics to paint a sensationalist and misleading picture of the venue as a "notorious, over-dose plagued” den of iniquity – and you lap it up.